jtejido/grand/README.md

 ## Why another rand.Rand?

 All PRNG sources are either built for 32-bit and 64-bit streams.
-While Golang's built-in rand accepts Source interface with an Int63() implementation, we'd like to re-define it as Uint32().
+While Golang's built-in **Rand** accepts Source interface with an Int63() implementation, we'd re-define it as Uint32().
 This way, any sources implemented in the literature should be easy to be translated (directly from either the resource material or the author's code itself) without any bit manipulations/operations involved.

 Having a suite of these algorithms would provide Gophers with a reasonable range of tradeoffs among space, time and quality.